gleclaire/lambda-phage/README.md

 $ lambda-phage deploy
 ```

+lambda-phage uses Amazon's official Go SDK, so you can provide it API credentials in any way that the Go SDK supports, including a local credential file and environment variables.
+If you're getting set up for the first time, please read [Amazon's guide to setting up their own AWS CLI tools](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files), which describes how to set up a local credential file.

 ## Project Support

 lambda-phage can organize your lambda functions into projects for easier deployment.
 To create a project, use the `project create` command: